 4. To see the Icelandic capital, Reykjavik

 While its wild nature is the main reason for me to visit Iceland, also the capital is on my bucket list.
 Reykjavik combines dramatic natural landscapes and sights that let you delve into the local past.
-Cosmopolitan and stylish, Reykjavik is the place to explore Iceland history and culture visiting places such as the National Museum, state-of-the-art Hallgrímskirkja cathedral and the National Gallery.
+Cosmopolitan and stylish, Reykjavik is the place to explore Iceland’s history and culture visiting places such as the National Museum, state-of-the-art Hallgrímskirkja cathedral and the National Gallery.
 You can stay for a couple of days or even only for a layover.

-Among Reykjavik’s most important museums, I wouldn’t miss the open-air Árbær, reproduction of an old Icelandic village, the Viking Maritime Museum, and the Icelandic Phallological Museum, a huge display of, you guessed it, penises, mostly animals’, but also elves’…
+Among Reykjavik’s most important museums, I wouldn’t miss the open-air Árbær, the reproduction of an old Icelandic village, the Viking Maritime Museum, and the Icelandic Phallological Museum, a huge display of, you guessed it, penises, mostly animals’, but also elves’…

 5. To get lost in the remote Westfjords region

 After modern Reykjavik, when I visit Iceland I would love to stay also in remote villages.
 While capitals boast the main historical sights, it’s in small towns that local traditions are best kept.
 I’m sure all over Iceland villages have much to offer, but one of the regions I would like to travel to is the Westfjords.
 Remote and underpopulated, Westfjords has been defined as “the edge of the world” by CNN.

-The region has always been sort of isolated from the other parts of the island, and so were its people, the reason why they kept their culture alive until now.
+The region has always been sort of isolated from the other parts of the island, and so have its people, the reason why they kept their culture alive until now.
 Here, I imagine myself regenerated and relaxed, my husband, instead, is all about the local wildlife and hours of kayaking.

 6. Visit Iceland to see the Northern Lights